Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 Tips for saying no:

-- You can say no to the fifth drinks party, a pre-Christmas catch up with people you haven’t seen all year, or some festive craft activity.
+Say no to ‘another’ drinks party, a pre-Christmas catch up with people you haven’t seen all year, or some festive craft activity.
 Stop trying to cram more in.

-- We’ve found that starting small – saying no to something relatively inconsequential – can be enlightening, empowering, and ridiculously liberating.
-Stand by and marvel at how the world doesn’t grind to a halt when you say no, parties go on without you, colleagues shrug their shoulders and ask someone else.
+Start small – say no to something relatively inconsequential – it can be empowering, and ridiculously liberating.
+Watch how the world doesn’t grind to a halt when you say no.

-- Soothe your paranoia by reminding yourself that given you’ve never criticised someone for not attending a party, nor will your hosts.
-Most of the time no one even notices, and if they did know you put your own harried health first, they’d be full of admiration not recrimination.
+Remind yourself that you’ve never criticised someone for not attending a party, and nor will your hosts.
+Most of the time no one even notices, and most friends would admire you for putting your own health first.

 RULE TWO: Real is better than perfect!

 Ah perfectionism.
-We urge you to say no to it.
 Not only is it toxic, but studies show it can drive depression, anxiety, shame, and procrastination.
 Stop trying to be perfect!
 Believe us, you’ll feel better for it.

 Tips for managing perfectionism:

-- Lower the bar and replace perfectionism with a healthy dose of self-compassion.
-Know it’s okay to not return that text immediately, let your teenage kids sleep in late, take some time out from your regular exercise routine.
+Lower the bar and replace perfectionism with a healthy dose of self-compassion.
+It’s okay to not return that text immediately or take miss your regular exercise routine.

-- When things do go wrong, remind yourself that suffering/struggling is part of life, we all stuff up, and that just makes you human.
-Pack all the self-sledging, snarking, doubt and recriminations away and work out, what do you need to do to be kind to yourself right now?
+When things do go wrong, remind yourself that suffering/struggling is part of life, we all stuff up, and that just makes you human.
+Ask yourself, ‘how can I be kind to myself right now?’

-- Restricting yourself to what’s actually feasible and reigning in the festive madness doesn’t make you the Grinch, it usually makes you more loveable!
-No one can connect with a perfect façade.
-Drop it.
-Let them see the real you.
-It really is okay.
+Restricting yourself to what’s actually feasible and reigning in the festive madness doesn’t make you the Grinch, it makes you more loveable!
+No one can connect with a perfect façade or a frenzied perfectionist.

-- Don’t bake the cake, make your own greeting card paper, or theme the entire house.
-Stop!
+Don’t bake the cake, make your own greeting card paper, or theme the entire house.
 Tell people you’re tired and cutting yourself some slack.
-Who knows – it might be catching, in a good way.
+Who knows – the idea might spread!

 RULE THREE: It’s better to be kind than right.